vmihalko/ksh/src/cmd/INIT/README-mamake.md

 *command* [ *argument* [ *operand string* ] ]

 The *command* name consists of four lower-case letters.
-Any other command name is an error.
-Unrecognized commands or attributes produce a warning and are then ignored.
+Unrecognized commands or attributes are an error.

-The first argument is a single word.
+The *argument* is a single word.
-The operand string is any arbitrary text until the end of the line.
+The *operand string* is any arbitrary text until the end of the line.

 ### Comments ###